-His first novel, The Invisible Mile (2015), re-imagines the 1928 Tour de France.
-The novel is published in New Zealand by Victoria University Press, in the UK and Commonwealth (ex Can) by Picador UK, and the USA and Canada by Europa Editions (June 2017).
-Translations are set to be released in Dutch, Hebrew, Spanish, Danish and German.
+The Invisible Mile (2015) re-imagines the 1928 Tour de France as a metaphor for the memorisation of WWI traumas as nationalistic heroism.
+The novel is published in New Zealand by Victoria University Press, in the UK and Commonwealth by Picador UK, and the USA and Canada by Europa Editions.
+It has been translated into Dutch, Hebrew, Spanish, Danish and German and found its way onto multiple local and international book of the year rolls and prize longlists.

 ‘If David Coventry’s vivid début were only about the sport of cycling, it would be one of the most gruelling novels about sport ever written in New Zealand.
 But it’s quite a bit more than this . . .
 A truly extraordinary first novel.’ —Nicholas Reid, NZ Listener